ivadomed/utilities/quick_start_guides/nnU-Net_quick_start_guide.md

     ├── ...
 ```

-You can use [our scripts](https://github.com/ivadomed/data-conversion/tree/main/dataset_conversion) to convert the data from BIDS to the nnU-Net format.
+You can use [our scripts](https://github.com/ivadomed/utilities/tree/main/dataset_conversion) to convert the data from BIDS to the nnU-Net format.
-For details, see [ivadomed/data-conversion](https://github.com/ivadomed/data-conversion) repository.

 ## Train a model